Want to Stand Out?

 Homeowners should always maintain working carbon monoxide detectors.

-An oil to gas furnace conversion results in:
+An oil-to-gas furnace conversion results in:

 While natural gas and propane are still fossil fuels, they burn significantly cleaner than oil.